Action Saybusch: Course of the expulsions

 In December 1939, the German police conducted a population census in the region.
 Over 99 percent of the locals declared Polish nationality, much more than in the proper Silesia to the immediate west.
 Analysis of the census figures set the stage for the mass deportations across Upper Silesia (the Żywiec region is part of Lesser Poland, which was annexed to the German province of Upper Silesia, but is not part of (Upper) Silesia), which was decided in July 1940.
 Some believe that Polish Jews were not a part of this Aktion.
 On the other hand, the Holocaust historian Christopher R. Browning wrote that Jews had to have been an integral part of it.
 The local Germans "had not diligently carried out the identification and seizure of Polish activists and intelligentsia and thus were not eager to report the actual number of Jews deported."
 For example, the Jewish families from the Zabłocie district of Żywiec were transported to a transit ghetto and labour camp in Sucha Beskidzka in the spring of 1941, and in 1942 sent aboard Holocaust trains to Auschwitz.
 Everything was carefully prepared by the German occupation authorities, with schedules for the Polish train transports, food rations, and a group of Gestapo functionaries who spoke Polish.
 The cost of the operation estimated at about was to be paid by the captives themselves.
 The Action began simultaneously at different locations on September 22, 1940 at 5 in the morning.
 The police and army units surrounded Polish settlements and entered individual homes ordering farmers to get out within 20 minutes.
 Eye-witness Helena Szatanikowa remarked that all instructions came from a warrant printed in Polish.
 Residents were requested to turn in all money and valuables.
 They were allowed to take with them only clothing and food, leaving behind everything else including livestock.
-They were marched and trucked to the so-called transit points in nearby towns of Żywiec, Rajcza, Sucha Beskidzka, and farther away like Końskie and others.
+They were marched and trucked to the so-called transit points in the nearby towns of Żywiec, Rajcza, Sucha Beskidzka, and farther away like Końskie and others.
 Meanwhile, the new Germanic settlers were already waiting at the distribution centers set up in Bogumin and Cieszyn.
 The Poles were subjected to selection, and separated into those "racially valuable" (for preferential treatment) and the rest, including women and children.
 Groups of young men were gathered for slave labor in Germany.
 According to German law all captives were to be supplied with necessities for 14 days; however, in practice they were stripped of the remnants of their own belongings in the process of luggage and body searches.